DO YOU HAVE YOUR TURKEY YET?

 - Spatckcock your turkey by placing it laying chest down.
-Using heavy-duty scissors remove the backbone (you can preserve the excess bone to make a broth for the gravy).
-Flip the bird over so that is laying chest up and the cavity is exposed flat to the surface.
+Using heavy-duty scissors or a sharp knife remove the backbone (you can preserve the excess bone to make a broth for the gravy).
+Flip the bird over so that is laying chest up and the cavity is on a flat to the surface.
 Use both hands to press down on the upper chest plate until you hear the bone fracture.
 This helps the turkey lay flat.

-- On a rimmed baking sheet with wire rack add your fresh herbs and vegetables and then place the turkey on top of the wire wrack.
+- On a rimmed baking sheet, with wire rack, add your fresh herbs and vegetables and then place the turkey on top of the wire wrack chest up.

 - When the turkey is ready remove it from the oven and let it cool or 20 minutes undisturbed.